Fortunehack45/fantom/FEATURES_AND_RULES.md

 *   **Security Rules:**
     *   **`/verificationRequests/{requestId}`:**
         *   **Create:** A user can only create a request for their own `uid`.
-        *   **Read/Update:** Only the Admin can read the list of requests and update their status.
+        *   **Read/Update/Delete:** Only the Admin can read the list of requests, update their status, or delete them.
 Regular users cannot see or modify other requests.

 ## 6. Administrator Panel & Site Management